 Why Facebook Is Moving from News Feed to Stories

 Gone are the days when posting something on your friend’s wall was an exciting thing to do.
-Now even publishing something on news feed seems boring and unappealing thing to do.
+Now even publishing something on the news feed seems boring and unappealing thing to do.
 That’s because Facebook made various changes to its feed algorithm, which is full of content from business pages and personal profiles not offering a proper space to any of them.

 That is where stories scoop in.
 Stories offer you the ability to choose the content that you want to see.
-It provides curated content where you can ignore the one that you don’t want to see and view others.
+It provides curated content where you can ignore the ones that you don’t want to see and view others.
 Stories feel exciting and personal.
 Facebook knows that.
 Hence the transition from feed to stories, which are the future of Facebook for the news feed is losing its charm day by day.

 Let’s jump into the differences.